-Willie is a Scottish artist and printmaker, specialising in anecdotal prints made with linocuts.
+Willie Rodger (1930-2018) was a Scottish artist and printmaker, specialising in anecdotal prints made with linocuts.
 He has also enjoyed experimenting with innovative craft techniques.

 His work has been described as contrasting a boldness and delicacy, together with a combination of tones of austerity and wit.
 Willies strategic use of his medium exposes the maximum potential of it, whilst simultaneously maintaining an economic use of linocut.

 Willie Rodger has spoken of enjoying both the simplicity of the linocut medium and the discipline it requires: "You have to think clearly before cutting.
 One slip and it's ruined".
 He has also emphasised the craft beneath the apparent spontaneity: "The prints may seem like a spontaneous, first time thing but in fact I go through hundreds of versions and sheets of paper editing, editing till I get it right."